 It is often considered a resting or cooling down period, and most technical analysts expect a breakthrough of the resistance or support line to mean a continuation of the uptrend.

 But beware, if the break of the consolidation pattern is in the opposite direction, this means a reversal pattern.

 6. Falling Wedge Chart Pattern

-Falling Wedges have a very different character to triangles in the fact that they point in the exact same direction to the breakout.
+Falling Wedges have a very different character from triangles because they point in the same direction to the breakout.
 When the pattern of the Wedge points down, it means the stock price should theoretically continue moving upwards.

 In the image below, we can see that the falling wedges signify an upward breakout.